Ytodi31/beginner_tutorials/README.md

 ## Running the project
 One terminal is required to launch both nodes as described in Option 1 and one terminal is required to run ROS Service to use custom string message.
 Three terminals are required to run the nodes as described in Option 2 and one terminal is required to run ROS Service in order to use custom string message.
+One terminal will be required if TF frame messages to be viewed.

 ### 1. Using launch Files
+**Changing Frequency of publishing messages :**
 - With default frequency \
 `source ~/catkin_ws/devel/setup.bash` \
 `roslaunch beginner_tutorials beginnerTutorials.launch`